amyamyx/Downward/README.md

 [Start playing **Downward**!](https://amyamyx.github.io/Downward/)

 **Downward** is a Web brower game inspired by a retro platform game, NF-Shaft([NF-Shaft video demo](https://youtu.be/kR5l14rhfjo)).
-In the game, you will control a character and try you best to escape from the fierce ceiling spikes.
+In the game, you will control a character and try your best to escape from the fierce ceiling spikes.
 There will be two different kinds of platforms for the character to stand on:

  * `Solid` - Regular platforms.
 The player earns one point when stepping on them.
  * `Spiky` - Harmful platforms.
 Player loses life counts when landed on one of these.
 Keep away unless neccessary!